 I would like to invite everyone to participate in a discussion around implementing a Bakers Registry.
-The registry will store important data about a baker’s service to help keep delegators better informed.
+The registry will store important data about a baker’s policies to help keep delegators better informed.
 I have had an opportunity to discuss this topic in detail with a number of people in the ecosystem and it is time to have a more public discussion so that we can move forward with an actual deployment very soon.

 The Tezos Commons Foundation has indicated that they would be willing to manage the smart contract.